ehForwarderBot/efb-telegram-master/README.rst

     Telegram Bot API prevents bot from knowing who actually sent a message in a channel (not including signatures as that doesn't reflect the numeric ID of the sender).
 In fact, that is the same for normal users in a channel too, even admins.

+    If messages from channels are to be processed unconditionally, not only that other admins in existing channels can add malicious admins to it, anyone on Telegram, once knows your bot username, can add it to a channel and use the bot on your behalf.
 Thus, we think that it is not safe to process messages directly from a channel.

 Limitations
 -----------

-Due to the technical limitations of Telegram Bot API and EH Forwarder Bot framework, there are some limitations:
+Due to the technical constraints of both Telegram Bot API and EH Forwarder Bot framework, ETM has the following limitations:

 - Some Telegram message types are **not** supported:
     - Game messages